-I never made the decision to become a professional dancer.
+I spent 10 years dancing in The Lion King, but I never made the decision to become a professional dancer.
 I started out tagging along to my sister’s dance lessons when I was just three years old - when it’s such a central part of your life, you never really notice that you are heading for a career in it.
 You can probably say the same of Operations… I think the best Ops people are born, not made.

 I took my first real steps into dance at home in Port of Spain, Trinidad, while attending the Caribbean School of Dancing.
 When I moved to New York after High School, I took dance with me.

 When it came to looking at colleges, my dad laid down an ultimatum.
 I could study dance, but it also had to be a ‘real’ academic degree - that meant no conservatory education.
 In the end, I studied in the inaugural class of the Ailey/Fordham BFA Program.
 Looking back, my dad couldn’t have been more right.
 At that school, I got the best of both worlds - incredible dance training, but also a complete academic education which inevitably influenced my future career decisions with realising I liked business.